Numbers (Cat Stevens album)

-History of the album

-The album Numbers, subtitled "A Pythagorean Theory Tale," was based on a fictional planet in a far-off galaxy named Polygor.
-The album included a booklet with excerpts from a planned book of the same name written by Chris Bryant and Allan Scott.
-The booklet features pen-and-ink illustrations drawn by Stevens.
+Background and concept

+The idea for Numbers, subtitled "A Pythagorean Theory Tale," came from the teachings of Pythagoras, which were revealed to Stevens by a woman named Hestia Lovejoy.
+The album is dedicated to her.

+Stevens spent three months in Brazil writing Numbers, then searched for writers, who he found in Chris Bryant and Allan Scott.
+The story was mostly finished by mid-1975, which was when Stevens flew to Paris to begin drawing.
+He studied Disney's work and borrowed his use of shadows, and a month later returned to the United States with 50 pen-and-ink illustrations in hand.
+The full book was trimmed to excerpts, which were included in the album's booklet.

-The concept of the album is a fantastic spiritual musical which is set on the planet Polygor.
-In the story there is a castle with a number machine.
-This machine exists to fulfill the sole purpose of the planet – to disperse numbers to the rest of the universe: 1, 2, 3, 4, 5, 6, 7, 8, and 9 (but notably not 0).
+The concept was a fantastic spiritual musical which is set on the fictional planet Polygor.
+In the story there is a castle with a number machine, which exists to fulfill the sole purpose of the planet – dispersing numbers to the rest of the universe: 1, 2, 3, 4, 5, 6, 7, 8, and 9 (but notably not 0).
 The nine inhabitants of Polygor, the Polygons, are Monad, Dupey, Trezlar, Cubis, Qizlo, Hexidor, Septo, Octav, and Novim.
 As the first lines of the book say, they "followed a life of routine that had existed for as long as any could remember. ...
 It was, therefore, all the more shocking when on an ordinary day things first started to go wrong."
 The change takes the form of Jzero, who comes from nowhere as a slave and eventually confuses everybody with his simple truth.

-Release
+Release and reception

-Upon its initial release in late 1975 both fans and critics were confused by the concept and the lack of the sort of "catchy" music that they had been used to from Stevens, and although the album eventually achieved gold status, it sold far less than his previous four albums and was considered a critical failure.
-At one point A&M Records (his American record label) contemplated terminating his contract, but he still had two albums left to make for them.
-Stevens continued to be bitter about the process of fame and the pressures to make money for his label, and distanced himself from participating in promotion for the album.
+Upon its initial release in late 1975 both fans and critics were confused by the concept and the lack of the sort of 'catchy' music that they had been used to from Stevens, and although the album eventually achieved gold status, it sold far less than his previous four albums and was considered a critical failure.
+Numbers did not chart in the UK.

-Confronted with an ultimatum from the label along the lines of "make a pop record or else," he set out to make one of the more expensive records of his career, 1977's Izitso, which yielded several hits.
-The success of Izitso showed the label that he was still hit-worthy, but Stevens was now in process of embracing the faith of Islam, and after supplying the album Back to Earth, he opted out of the music business altogether, changed his name to Yusuf Islam, and devoted himself to the Islamic faith, education, and humanitarian work.
-But he would officially return to pop music with the release of An Other Cup in 2006.
+In a 1976 review for Rolling Stone, Paul Nelson described the album as "Stevens minus the common sense and considerable technical skills of his regular producer, Paul Samwell-Smith" and "breathtakingly stupid."

+William Ruhlmann of AllMusic said listening to the album was "like hearing a Broadway cast album without having seen the show- something seemed to be going on, but it was hard to tell what."

-In 1994, Numbers was released as a limited edition along with the albums Izitso and Back to Earth in a box set called Three from the Mobile Fidelity Sound Lab label.
+As a result of its poor performance, by the late 1980s, Numbers was the only album of Stevens's catalog not issued on CD.
+It finally received its first CD issue in 1994, as a limited edition along with the albums Izitso and Back to Earth in a box set called Three from the Mobile Fidelity Sound Lab label.
 This box is no longer available and is thus highly prized among collectors.